sualigunduz/dsa210-termproject/README.md

 3. **Unemployment Rate**

-- **United States Bureau of Labor Statistics**: A government organization that collects and shares data on the number of employed and unemployed people.
+- **United States Bureau of Labor Statistics**: A government organization that collects and shares data on the proportions of employed and unemployed people.
 This can be used for unemployment rate data.
-[Datasets are available here.](https://www.bls.gov/cew/downloadable-data-files.htm)
+[Datasets are available here.](https://www.bls.gov/lau/tables.htm)

 4. **Environmental Risk**